Avia D: Facelift

 The Czech company CSG purchased the Avia brand from the Indian owners in April 2016 and decided to renew the Avia D production in the Czech Republic.
 The production was moved from Letňany to Přelouč.
 In June 2017, a new facelifted Avia D (Euro5) was introduced at the Moscow fair.
 Production of the new Avia D Initia was launched in September 2017.
-Trucks meet the Euro-6 emission standard and have Cummins ISB 4.5l four-cylinder engines (150, 180 and 210 hp).
+These new trucks meet the Euro-6 emission standard and have Cummins ISB 4.5l four-cylinder engines (150, 180 and 210 PS).
 Initia presents a new vehicle mask, as well as the updated technology and equipment.
-The company wants to produce annually about 360-400 units.
+The company wants to produce about 360-400 units annually.

-Since 2019, the company has abandoned the lower models D75 and D90 Initia and only continues to produce D120 Initia 4x4 (134 kW or 152 kW).
+Since 2019, the company has abandoned the lower models D75 and D90 Initia and only continues to produce D120 Initia 4x4 (134 or 152 kW).